Louis Pierre Manuel: Independent politics and execution

 In 1792 he was prosecuted for publishing four volumes of the :fr: Lettres à Sophie, a collection of correspondence written between Honoré Gabriel Riqueti, comte de Mirabeau while he was incarcerated in the Vincennes dungeon, and Sophie de Monnier, his mistress, while she was confined in a convent in Gien.
 The letters were alleged to contain indecent content.
 He was acquitted.

-Manuel changed his opinions on King Louis XVI through his connection with Pétion and the Brissotins; he refused to vote in favor of the execution of the former sovereign.
+Manuel changed his opinions on King Louis XVI through his connection with Pétion and the Brissotins.
+He refused to vote in favor of the execution of the former sovereign.
 Never before the Convention was like a court.
-He accused The Mountain of being anarchists and murderers.
-Consequently, he resigned as deputy. succeeded by Fouquier-Tinville as public prosecutor.
-He retired to Montargis, where his house was attacked by the crowd on 14 March 1793.
+He accused Montagnards of being anarchists and murderers.
+Consequently, he resigned as deputy and was succeeded as public prosecutor by Fouquier-Tinville.
+He retired to Montargis, where his house was attacked by a crowd on 14 March 1793.
 Heavily bleeding he was taken to the liberty tree, arrested, and put in prison almost naked.
 At the end of August he was transported to the Prison de l'Abbaye and on 13 November to the Conciergerie.
-In his trial Fouquier-Tinville accused him of being a libertine, offering wine to the "septembriseurs", stealing money and organizing a conspiration against the one and indivisible republic.
-He was guillotined the same day, 24 Brumaire.
+In his trial Fouquier-Tinville accused him of being a libertine, offering wine to the "septembriseurs", stealing money and organizing a conspiracy against the one and indivisible republic.
+He was guillotined the same day, 14 November 1793.